 Festive Sugared Cranberries.
 Bursting w/flavor that pops in your mouth.
 Sweet & tart.
 Tangy & addictive.
 Perfect cheesecake garnish, snack, stocking stuffer or gift.
 Pretty and delicious on the cheese tray.

-Two days after he gets home, we’ll continue our tradition of seeing A Christmas Carol live on-stage at our little historic theater in downtown Manchester.
+We often enjoy seeing A Christmas Carol live on-stage at our little historic theater in downtown Manchester.
 It’s such a beautiful venue for the production that is always excellent.
 There’s something nostalgic about an old-fashioned Christmas complete with traditional carols and swirling snow that really gets me in the Christmas spirit.

 Sugared fruits and candied nuts are old-fashioned holiday treats that also remind me of Christmases past.
 Today I’m sharing a quick recipe for Festive Sugared Cranberries.
-Sugared cranberries are a delicious little treat bursting with sweet and tangy flavor that actually pops in your mouth.
+Sugared cranberries are a delicious treat bursting with sweet and tangy flavor that actually pops in your mouth.

 Fresh cranberries are steeped in hot sugary syrup, then rolled in superfine sugar.
 They beautifully garnish a cheese tray, drink, ice cream or cheesecake.
 They’re also the perfect little last minute stocking stuffer or hostess gift.
 Sweet and tart.
 Tangy and addictive.